Skip to content

 await UserSession.setDataRegion(DataRegion.US);

-Instance properties for data access:
+Instance properties for reads:

 final username = UserSession.current.username;